 Hidden Agenda Villain: He's trying to make humanity dominant in the galaxy.
 Beyond that, not even Miranda, his most loyal agent, has any idea what he wants.
 The third game reveals that he's looking for a way to control the Reapers.

-Hypocrite: Despite being the leader of a pro-human organisation, according to his Shadow Broker dossier, he has numerous sexual liasons with aliens.
+Hypocrite: Despite being the leader of a pro-human organisation, according to his Shadow Broker dossier, he has numerous sexual liaisons with aliens.

-If every Paragon response is chosen, you can see him visibly struggling against Indoctrination during the Thessia mission, where he falters for a moment when Shepard asks him how he can possibly justify betraying Humanity by fighting them, instead of the Reapers?!
+Motive Decay: Indoctrination can do that.
+If every Paragon response is chosen, you can see him visibly struggling against indoctrination during the Thessia mission, where he falters for a moment when Shepard asks him how he can possibly justify betraying humanity by fighting them, instead of the Reapers?!

-My God, What Have I Done?: If you convince him that he's been indoctrinated and that his actions have brought humanity to the brink of destruction, he shows great regret for his actions before committing suicide.
+My God, What Have I Done?: If you convince him that he's been indoctrinated and that his actions have brought humanity to the brink of destruction, he shows great regret before committing suicide.

 Mysterious Employer: None of his subordinates know anything about him and the smart ones know better than to attempt to rectify that.
 In fact, many who work under his agents have no idea they're following his orders.